 Southern Tablelands Arts

-Council is a current member of Southern Tablelands Arts - the peak arts and culture agency in Hilltops, Goulburn Mulwaree, Queanbeyan-Palerang, Upper Lachlan, Wingecarribee, Wollondilly and Yass Valley.
+Council is a current member of Southern Tablelands Arts (STARTS) - the peak arts and culture agency in Hilltops, Goulburn Mulwaree, Queanbeyan-Palerang, Upper Lachlan, Wingecarribee, Wollondilly and Yass Valley.
 STARTS is invested in developing meaningful cultural development programs and services.

 The Queanbeyan-Palerang Local Government Area is home to a substantial number of creative people, makers and professional artists, many of whom have a studio or gallery space in the region.
 We support the creative members of our community through public art projects, exhibitions, awards and prizes, and events - encouraging everyone to participate.